Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/supporting/company-pitch.md

 ## The Close

-SkyMirror represents a compelling opportunity to reshape the enterprise technology landscape.
-We're building an integrated ecosystem with CheckMet, Traquiva, enterprise software, and SkyMirror Academy that creates a self-reinforcing flywheel.
+Skymirror represents a compelling opportunity to reshape the enterprise technology landscape.
+We're building an integrated ecosystem with CheckMet, Traquiva, enterprise software, and Skymirror Academy that creates a self-reinforcing flywheel.
 Our founder-led structure ensures long-term strategic alignment and commitment.

 With proven unit economics, industry-leading margins, and a clear path to $100M ARR, we offer a compelling combination of growth and profitability.
 Our technology moat, network effects, and ecosystem approach create sustainable competitive advantages that will drive long-term value creation.

 The future of enterprise technology is being written today.
 Join us in leading this transformation.

-SkyMirror: Transforming Enterprises, Empowering Innovation.
+Skymirror: Transforming Enterprises, Empowering Innovation.

 ---

 **Contact:**
 Lukman Ibrahim
-CEO, SkyMirror
+CEO, Skymirror
 info@skymirror.eu
 www.skymirror.eu